manas-chaudhari/android-mvvm/README.md

 ### Two layouts, which share some common functionality
 There are many ways depending on the situation.
+- Extract common functionality into one child ViewModel.
+Both view models keep a reference of child ViewModel
 - Two view models, one extending the other
 - Two view models which extend from a common base
 - Single view model with all functionality